miya0001/miya-analytics/README.md

 A WordPress plugin which output the code of the Google Analytics.

 * Compatible with [Content Secutiry Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).
-* No admin, put tracking ID ad a code. :)
+* No admin, put tracking ID as a code. :smile:

 ## How to Activate